Tooth decay can occur in children.

 - Avoid sharing spoons or toothbrushes with your baby

 Remember: High fever, severe diarrhea and vomiting are not common signs of teething.
-If these symptoms occur, take your baby to their doctor.
+If these symptoms occur, take your baby to their doctor or health care provider.

 - If your baby doesn’t have teeth, wipe the gums with a clean, soft cloth after feeding.